-GNNs have achieved success in modeling spatial interaction~\cite{casas2019spatially, gao2020vectornet, kipf2018neural, Rhinehart2019PRECOG, sadeghian2017car-net, schlichtkrull2017modeling}.
+Graphs have achieved success in modeling spatial interaction~\cite{schlichtkrull2017modeling, sadeghian2017car-net, kipf2018neural, Rhinehart2019PRECOG}.
 Features of individual objects are typically encoded into attributes of graph nodes, and the graph edges are built by passing node attributes and the relative geometries of the node pair through a mapping function.
 GNNs follow a message passing scheme, where each node aggregates features of its neighboring nodes to compute its new node attributes.
-These approaches have two characteristics: (1) the relative spatial features in the graph edges are essential in the interaction modeling, and they usually need to be handcrafted; (2) even a single iteration of GNN may be slower than convolutional neural networks (CNNs), as seen in the experimental section, which makes GNNs less suitable for applications in fields such as AD where fast inference is safety-critical.
+These approaches have two characteristics, as seen in the experimental section: (1) the relative spatial features are not represented implicitly in the graph and need to be handcrafted into the graph edge features; (2) even a single iteration of GNN may be slower than convolutional neural networks (CNNs), which makes GNNs less suitable for applications in fields such as AD where fast inference is safety-critical.

-Alternatively, data structures for convolutional operations are in common grid forms, such as voxelization in 3D, rasterization in 2D bird's-eye view (BEV), or CNN feature maps.
-In these grid structures, spatial relations between actors are intrinsically represented in the Euclidean space.
+Alternatively, data structures for $2$D or $3$D convolutional operations are presented in common grid forms, such as through voxelization in 3D, rasterization in 2D bird's-eye view (BEV), or as intermediate CNN features.
+Importantly, spatial relations are intrinsically represented in these Euclidean space.
 Thus, they theoretically allow spatial relations between objects to be learned by CNNs with sufficiently large receptive fields~\cite{engelmann2020dilated}.
 In other words, CNNs have the potential to model spatial interactions.
-However, even though deep CNN backbones with large receptive fields are widely utilized in many trajectory forecasting models, recent research has shown that adding a GNN after the CNN backbone can still improve interaction modeling \cite{casas2019spatially, Rhinehart2019PRECOG, sadeghian2017car-net}.
-This suggests the CNN backbones often do not fulfill their theoretical potential in modeling spatial interaction.
+However, even though deep CNN backbones with large receptive fields are widely utilized in trajectory forecasting models, research has shown that adding a GNN after a CNN backbone can still improve interaction modeling \cite{sadeghian2017car-net, casas2019spatially, Rhinehart2019PRECOG}.
+This suggests the CNN backbones often do not fulfill their theoretical potential in modeling spatial interactions between the traffic actors.